tomasbjerre/pull-request-notifier-for-bitbucket/CONTRIBUTING.md

 # Developer instructions
-There are some scripts to help working with the plugin.

- * `./setup-atlassian-sdk.sh` Setup Atlassian SDK.
- * `./docker-build.sh` Build Docker container.
- * `./docker-run.sh` Run the Docker container.
- * `./integration-test-local.sh` Run integration tests against localhost.
- * `./integration-test.sh` Start Docker container and then runs integration tests against it.

 The .travis.yml is setting up Atlas SDK and building the plugin.
 It may help you setup your environment.